 Measurement of Noise from One Source

-The measurement of noise from a stationary source is carries out near the source where sound pressure is higher from the source compared to all other noise.
+The measurement of noise from a stationary source is carried out near the source where sound pressure is higher from the source compared to all other noise.
 The sound measured nearby the source tells the noise generated by the source.

 Measurement of Noise for varying noise levels

-If the amplitude of the noise level from source is varying with time, then suitable averaging technique or statistics which yield appropriate measurement of noise is required.
+If the amplitude of the noise level from source is varying with time, then suitable averaging technique or statistics which yield an appropriate measurement of noise is required.
 There are several alternatives can be selected to decide appropriate techniques.